nolanlawson/emoji-picker-element/README.md

 })
 ```

-It can also be set at runtime:
+Custom emoji can also be set at runtime:

 ```js
 picker.customEmoji = [/* ... */ ]